kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 <p style="text-align:justify">
 It's not a dichotomy.
 They are both beneficial and used at some proportions in the industry.
 Data centric ML is beneficial on a short term.
 While, Model centric ML is much more beneficial on a long term.
 In cases, where there isn’t enough data or infrastructure to train or get more data model centric ML becomes the way to do.
 In fact data centric ML is a result of model centric ML.
-More complex models have given us the flexibility to learn from almost any data source that represents a phenomena allowing data centric ML to be a possibility.

-But, academic research is focused primarily on model centric ML.
+More complex models have given us the flexibility to learn from almost any data source that represents a phenomena allowing data centric ML to be a possibility.But, academic research is focused primarily on model centric ML.
-Having described model centric and data centric, I will give an example that unifies both themes and go hand in hand.
+<p style="text-align:justify">Having described model centric and data centric, I will give an example that unifies both themes and go hand in hand.

-Until, 1999 MLPs where the way to go about training models for image classification tasks.
+Until, 1999 MLPs were the way to go about training models for image classification tasks.
 Until, Yann Lecunn came up with CNN’s.
 It improved the accuracy of MNIST by a few %.
 MLP’s could do fine with a simple dataset with MNIST.
-CNN’s had encoded a prior that features that existed in an image could be anywhere in the image and not any specific location, a property called translation invariance.
+CNN’s were different because they had encoded a prior that features that existed could be anywhere in the image and not any specific location, a property called translation invariance.
 Earlier MLP’s required every possible location of feature requiring it to be trained on a lot more data.</p>

-<p>So to summarize if you have a lot of data, compute and have short-term targets use data centric ML.
-Else use model-centric or a combination of
-both. </

 <center>
 <img src="{{site.baseurl}}/assets/translation_invariance.png">